“Is your PC feeling sluggish lately?”

 - Installing or uninstalling apps takes unusually long

-These issues are often caused by unseen clutter inside your system, such as leftover files, too many background apps, and more.
+These issues are often caused by unseen clutter inside your system—temporary files, app cache, too many background processes, and more.

 Why Does Windows Get Slower Over Time?